Facebook Sued! Alleged To Be A Monopoly By The FTC!

 For social users, especially senior adults, the social media platform represents their primary means of staying connected, especially in our present pandemic crisis.
 Still some followers are applauding the FTC’s decision, reflected in the most recent migration to Parler in response to what many consider Facebook’s sharing of their personal information and denial of their right to free speech.

 Facebook Sued – Where To Now?

 “With this astounding breaking news, you may be asking ‘what should I do?’,” shares Bonnie Mauldin, CEO and Managing Director of The Mauldin Group.

-“My first response is don’t panic, this lawsuit will definitely be challenged-meaning it will be quite awhile before any changes take place.
+Don’t panic is my first response; this lawsuit will definitely face challenges, meaning any changes will take quite a while to occur.
 However, it may be a good idea to take a proactive approach and look at your Facebook Paid Ads, and overall social media marketing.”

-Still with 2.60 BILLION active monthly users, it is left to wonder what a breakup of Facebook could mean to those who use it as a primary social communication tool.
+With 2.60 BILLION active monthly users, one is left to wonder what a breakup of Facebook could mean for those who use it as their primary social communication tool.
 While Zuckerberg appears to have known this was coming for some time and in a previous employee meeting shared that he will “fight to the mat,” one thing appears certain, there will be a lot of interest in this history making lawsuit.

 To learn more about the FTC’s decision, READ MORE NOW…

 Are you a business wondering how the FTC’s lawsuit with Facebook could affect your presence?
 Let us hear from you!
 Visit Us on our Facebook Page.